-The "Assurances and Certifications" ensure the inclusion and acknowledgment of the required Federal and State contracting requirements that must be included in Contractor agreements.
+The "Assurances and Certifications" ensure the inclusion and acknowledgment of the required Federal and State contracting requirements that must be included in all contract made by Tampa Bay Workforce Alliance, Inc. dba CareerSource Tampa Bay (CSTB) that are funded by Federal or State awards.

-This addendum is part of the attached Agreement by and between James Moore & Co., P.L. and Tampa Bay Workforce Alliance, Inc. dba CareerSource Tampa Bay for the services described in the Agreement dated April 22, 2022 attached hereto.
-In consideration of the mutual covenant and stipulations set forth in the Agreement and Addendum herein, the parties agree as follows:
+This Addendum is part of the Agreement by and between James Moore (Contractor) and CSTB, each a party and collectively parties to the Agreement attached hereto.

+In consider of the mutual covenant and stipulations set forth in the Agreement and Addendum herein, the parties agree as follows: